Search programs

 *You can pay the interest on an unsubsidized student loan while in school or request deferral of interest payments until after graduation.
 If you defer the payments until after graduation, the interest amount is added to the principal, increasing the total balance of the loan amount that collects interest and is due after graduation.

-The importance of interest accrual
+Recognizing the importance of interest accrual

 Interest is the fee a bank or lender charges you to borrow their money.
 It is usually calculated as a percentage of the original amount, or principal, that you borrowed.
 Regardless of the loan type, interest accrues once you’re approved.

-The main difference between subsidized and unsubsidized loans is who pays the interest that accrues while you are in school or the loan is in a grace period, deferment, or forbearance.
+The main difference between subsidized and unsubsidized loans is who pays the interest that accrues while you are in school, or the loan is in a grace period, deferment, or forbearance.

 With direct subsidized loans, the federal government pays any interest that accrues on the loan while the student is in school.
 That means the amount you borrow as a freshman is the same balance you are expected to repay upon graduation.